yeomjy/blog/_tabs/about.md

 icon: fas fa-info-circle
 order: 4
 ---

-I am an undergraduate student majoring in computer science at Seoul National University.
+I am an undergraduate student majoring in computer science and mathematics at Seoul National University.

-I'm interested in mathematical theory of machine learning, including generalization of deep neural network, optimization, GNN, RL.
+I'm interested in mathematical theory of machine learning, including generalization of deep neural network, optimization, geometric deep learning, GNN, RL.
-I also interested in distributed computing, parallel computing, and backend programming and environments.
+I am also interested in distributed computing, parallel computing, and backend programming and environments.

 I write some posts about these topics to this blog.